danielsidauruk/gobooks/README.md

-Untuk masuk ke Dashboard admin gunakan:\
+To login to admin Dashboard use:\
 email        : gobooks.admin@email.com\
 password : goboooks